turingschool/backend-curriculum-site/prework/index.md

 * Be comfortable navigating your development environment and using your tools (Atom, Chrome, the console, and the command line)
 * Develop a basic knowledge of Ruby in order to build a simple program (for show and tell)

-If you have more than 7 days (or more than 30 hours) to dedicate to prework, first complete the 7-day prework tasks, and then continue on to the Next Steps section that contains additional resources on multiple subjects to use as a deeper dive
+If you have more than 7 days to work on the prework, you should break up the work and complete the Next Steps section below so that you are coding every day!

 #### [Click here to get started with the Technical Prework](https://github.com/turingschool-examples/backend_prework/tree/master/day_0)